augustwester/deepdream/README.md

 ![deepdream-examples](examples.png)

 This repo contains an implementation of the DeepDream algorithm in PyTorch.
 It is based on my [blog post](https://sigmoidprime.com/post/deepdream) over at [sigmoid prime](https://sigmoidprime.com/).
 I suggest you read that if you want some intuition for how DeepDream works.
-If you want to jump straight into the code, take a look at `dream.py` and `helpers.py`.
+However, if you want to jump straight into the code, take a look at `dream.py` and `helpers.py`.

 If you simply want to create your own "dreams," I suggest you check out the Jupyter notebook in `example.ipynb`.
 It will allow you to run the algorithm on your own images and tweak all the relevant parameters.